Crossing Córdova as cold chest is because they don’t know him

 Regarding the reinforcements of Tigres for the next season, Miguel Herrera commented that He hopes that this week the transfer of Jesús Ángulo de Atlas to the northern team will be closed and mentioned that they are not interested in Jonathan Dos Santos.

 “I am not interested in Jonathan, we are very complete in that part.
-In the past I brought (Juan Pablo) Vigón, who plays on the right, (Jesús) Dueñas who has just renewed, I bet on a young man from the quarry, plus (Rafael) Carioca, we are complete ”.
+In the past I brought (Juan Pablo) Vigón, who plays on the right, (Jesús) Dueñas who has just renewed, I opted for a young man from the quarry, plus (Rafael) Carioca, we are complete ”.

 In the event of the Angle pass, Tigres would already have two reinforcements for the next tournament.